DDUPREFRA/Washington-State-EV-Charging-Infrastructure-Analysis/README.md

 **Predictive Analytics**
-- A **Random Forest classification model** achieved 97.44% accuracy in predicting underserved zip codes — though the high accuracy reflects circular reasoning since the target variable was derived from the same features used for prediction
+- A **Random Forest classification model** achieved 97.44% accuracy in predicting underserved zip codes, though the high accuracy reflects circular reasoning since the target variable was derived from the same features used for prediction
 - Future work would incorporate independent cross-sectional data to build a genuinely predictive model

 ---